gabrielvanzz/gabrielvanzz/README.md

 # 👋 Hi there (WIP)

 I'm Gabriel Vanz, a passionate software developer and tech enthusiast.
 I currently am not working in TI area </br>
-With a year and a half of experience in the field, I had the opportunity to work as a trainee at Meta IT for a year, after that, I took on the challenges of working for a start-up company in my hometown
+With a year and a half of experience in the field, I had the opportunity to work as a trainee at Meta IT for a year, after that, I took on the challenges of working for a start-up company in my hometown.

+Looking to develop professionally and return to the area.

 # 🚀 Expertise